clikrmarketing/Oowloo-v0/src/content/homepage/-index.md

 # Discover Product Feature
 discoverProductFeature:
-  title: "Who Can Benefit From Oowloo?"
+  title: "How Can Oowloo Benefit You?"
   content: "Our product is designed to help you streamline HR processes and empower your team.
 Here are some of the key features:"
   accordionList:
     - title: Ensure Accountability